lbgrid/meta-impy/README.txt

     onefang has no relationship with any of them, though used to work for meta 7.

-    Littlebird Grid is not affiliated in any way with any of the above but is mutually friendly toward the later
+    Littlebird Grid is not affiliated in any way with any of the above but is mutually friendly toward the latter